 The consequences imposed on DirecTV for violating their workers’ rights were compelling:

 - The workers were found to be employees — not subcontractors — of DirecTV.

 - DirecTV paid $395,000 in back wages and liquidation damages to 147 employees.

 - DirecTV and its contractors (i.e. staffing agencies) must comply with the Fair Labor Standards Act (FLSA).

 - DirecTV must hire a monitor to report on the employees’ working conditions and conduct a nationwide review of all its contractors’ practices to ensure FLSA compliance.

-A DOL spokesperson, stated, “Subcontracting labor does not absolve employers from labor compliance.
+“Subcontracting labor does not absolve employers from labor compliance.
 This ruling represents a major victory for workers’ rights…”